Past Course

 Overview

-In this exciting new course, renowned Tewa Pueblo scholar and author of Native Science, Dr. Gregory Cajete, teaches how Indigenous sciences understand the natural world through experience and deep relationship–highlighting parallels and differences between the Indigenous science and Western science paradigms, with special emphasis on environmental and ecological studies.
-Joining him is Dr. Lyla June who studied with Dr. Cajete in her master’s and doctoral work, specializing in Indigenous teaching methods and Indigenous regenerative land management techniques.
+In this exciting new course, renowned Tewa Pueblo scholar and author of Native Science, Dr. Gregory Cajete, taught how Indigenous sciences understand the natural world through experience and deep relationship–highlighting parallels and differences between the Indigenous science and Western science paradigms, with special emphasis on environmental and ecological studies.
+Joining him was Dr. Lyla June who studied with Dr. Cajete in her master’s and doctoral work, specializing in Indigenous teaching methods and Indigenous regenerative land management techniques.

-• Compare Indigenous sciences and Western sciences
+• Compared Indigenous sciences and Western sciences

 Course Logistics